khegazy/transbymep/docs/example_docs/code/source.md

 All source code (i.e. your various modules, functions, classes, and so on) should be placed in the `<MyPackageName>` directory.
 A sample file named `examples/sample.py` is included here as a representative example, which you should replace.

-All the code in the `transbymep` directory can be imported now that you have installed your package.
+All the code in the `Popcornn` directory can be imported now that you have installed your package.

 !!!
 Tip